 - select your law schools and specify the letters that should be sent to each one using the ID numbers.
 You must assign letters or they will not be sent;

-- print the required recommender forms to give to your recommender to ensure quick matching and routing at LSAC.
-Letters received without an accompanying form or without the recommender's signature will be returned to the recommender.
-Allow two weeks from the time of receipt for LSAC to process your letters;
+- you may print the required recommender forms to give to your recommender if he or she would prefer to submit a paper LOR.
+These forms ensure quick matching and routing at LSAC.
+Paper letters received without an accompanying form or without the recommender’s signature will be returned to the recommender.
+Allow two weeks from the time of receipt for LSAC to process your paper letters.

-- review your LOR specifications early in the application process so that you can redirect letters if necessary before LSAC sends them to a particular school.
-Depending upon where your letters are in the process, you may have the option of changing your mind and reassigning them if the change doesn't exceed the maximum number of recommendations that will be accepted by each school; and
+- review your LOR specifications early in the application process so that you can redirect letters if necessary before LSAC sends them to a particular school; and

 - review the school-specific information boxes and be sure to follow each school’s requirements.